fleetdm/fleet/docs/infrastructure/adding-hosts-to-fleet.md

 #### Set an environment variable with an agent enrollment secret

-The enrollment secret is a value that osquery uses to ensure a level of confidence that the host running osquery is actually a host that you would like to hear from.
+The enrollment secret is a value that osquery provides to authenticate with Fleet.
 There are a few ways you can set the enrollment secret on the hosts which you control.
 You can either set the value as:

 - an value of an environment variable (a common name is `OSQUERY_ENROLL_SECRET`)
 - the content of a local file (a common path is `/etc/osquery/enrollment_secret`)